Building Customer Relationships: The Basics

 • Keep customers abreast of developments within your organization

-• Be honest, sincere and real
+• Be honest, sincere, and real

 • Be positive and look toward the future for them and with them

-• Include them in your business planning
+• Could you include them in your business planning?

 • Share your vision and forward-thinking ideas